CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 - Designed the frontend UI using Figma
 - Set up project board on Github
 - Create issues for Milestone 1
+- Documentation for questions-service
+  - Documented the choice of MongoDB over Firebase
+  - Created sequence diagram for matching-service and questions-service

 ## Ryan Low Bing Heng